-Winter is still a few weeks away, but many parts of Ontario including Toronto and the GTA have already begun to experience lots of snow and frigid temperatures.
+Winter is still a few weeks away, but many parts of Ontario including Hamilton and surrounding areas have already begun to experience lots of snow and frigid temperatures.
 While most dwellings are equipped with furnaces to keep our interiors toasty and warm, not all furnaces are created equal.
 As a homeowner, you may have a single-stage, two-stage, or variable capacity furnace to heat your home.

 What’s the difference between a single stage furnace, a two-stage furnace, and a variable furnace?
 How do you know which one is more energy- and cost-efficient for your home?